OceanMetSEPA/srm1/README.md

 # SRM1
-My python implementation of the Dutch SRM1 Model.
+A python implementation of the Dutch SRM1 air pollution dispersion model.